ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/02_pocket_analysis/README.md

 - This directory contains only the pocket-focused analyses for `01_5FWJ_holo`.
 - Replica-level source outputs and processed summary tables are organized in `processed_outputs/`.
 - Files in `processed_outputs/` were used for downstream summary generation, cross-system comparison, and plotting.
+- SASA-related outputs are provided for structural-context comparison and should be interpreted cautiously because solvent exposure depends on the selected atom group and calculation context.
+- The internal label `holo` is retained in file and folder names for workflow continuity.
+In the manuscript, this system is described as **5FWJ metal-retained**.
 - Other analysis categories are organized separately.